-A familiar sight in the British countryside, the rabbit has thrived since its introduction for meat by the Romans around 43AD.
-In the 40s numbers were so high and the damage to crops so significant that the myxomatosis virus was introduced, resulting in the population crashing by some 99%.
-Since then, numbers have recovered and there are estimated to be about 50 million in Britain today.
+A familiar sight in the British countryside, the rabbit was first introduced by the Romans around 43AD for meat and fur, although the species doesn't appear to have become established until the Normans introduced more in the mid-12th Century.
+In the 1940s numbers were so high and the damage to crops so significant that the myxomatosis virus was introduced, resulting in the population crashing by some 99% in only a couple of years.
+Numbers recovered and there were estimated to be about 50 million in Britain during the mid-1990s.
+More recently, numbers appear to have declined again and survey data from the British Trust for Ornithology suggest the population may have declined by as much as 60% since 1995, largely in response to Viral Haemorrhagic Disease.

 The European rabbit at a glance